The Best Travel Underwear for Men

 All manufacturers say their products dry quickly, so to examine these claims we conducted a rudimentary drying test.
 On an eighty-degree day in the low humidity (20%) of central Oregon, we soaked all of the pairs in the sink, gently wrung them out, and hung them up to dry.
 For the sake of science, the author twiddled his thumbs while waiting to record the time when each felt dry to the touch.
 Times listed in the matrix at the top of this page could be altered dramatically by changes in temperature, humidity, or sunlight, but they do serve as a guide to the performance of each pair relative to the others.

-Taking just four hours, the Icebreaker Anatomica Relaxed Boxer w/ Fly were the first to dry out.
+Taking just four hours, the Icebreaker Anatomica was the first to dry out.
 The rest of the field followed close behind taking between 4:15 and 5:15 to finish.
-With such a close finish, any pair could be expected to dry overnight when properly wrung and hung.
+With such a close finish, any pair could be expected to dry overnight when adequately wrung and hung.
 Therefore, it shouldn't be a huge part of your purchasing decision.
-In the test we also included a couple pairs of cotton skivvies we had lying around.
+In the test, we also included a couple pairs of cotton skivvies we had lying around.
 Their drying times ranged from five and a half to seven hours.

 Beyond comfort and drying time we think odor control is the third largest advantage of travel underwear.
 Nearly all the time, but especially during travel and exercise, underwear is subjected to warm and moist conditions.
 This environment is ideal for growing a stinky colony of bacteria.
 Without regular washing you begin to lose friends, and soon your long-awaited vacation becomes an expensive trip to loneliness and despair.
 But hey, at least your cotton underwear was cheap.